Annual suspension of household garden waste collections

 Once again there will be a winter break for all kerbside collections of household garden waste across Central Bedfordshire.
 Collections will be suspended for 12 weeks from Monday, 5 December 2022 until Friday, 24 February 2023 inclusive.

-For garden waste, we provide:
+For garden waste, we provide residents in:

-- south Central Bedfordshire: green-lidded wheelie bin
+- South Central Bedfordshire with green-lidded wheelie bin

 Not sure if you're north or south?
 Check our bin map (PDF 2.3MB) to see which you are.

 Your nearest tidy tip (household waste recycling centre), also accepts any garden waste.